Why F.Y.E. Motorsports Was

 night June 14th at Red Cedar Speedway in Menomonie, WI and Thursday,

-take home the victories.
+June 15th at the Superior Speedway in Superior, WI.
 The next three FYE promoted WDRL events, which

 was a week-long swing throughout the Northland held on Monday, August